-Establishing a quiet, special place in your home where you and your child can meditate or practice mindfulness together will help to develop a daily ritual and can also serve as a peaceful place for them to go when they feel overwhelmed or need to reset.
+Consider establishing a quiet, special place in your home where you and your child can meditate or practice mindfulness together.
+This will help to develop a daily ritual and can also serve as a peaceful place for them to go when they feel overwhelmed or need to reset.

-As you teach your child about the importance of connecting with their breath, consider alternating between indoor and outdoor exercises to demonstrate how mindfulness can be used anywhere, in any situation.
-This can also help to maintain your child’s interest and keep activities fun.
+As you teach your child about the importance of connecting with their breath, consider alternating between indoor and outdoor exercises.
+This can demonstrate how mindfulness can be used anywhere, in any situation.
+It may also help to maintain your child’s interest and keep activities fun.

 Teaching Meditation to Children through Indoor Activities:

-- Cultivate mindfulness with sound: This exercise uses a singing bowl, bell or gong that creates a vibrational sound.
+- This exercise uses a singing bowl, bell or gong that creates a vibrational sound.
 Have your child close their eyes as you play the instrument, allowing them to focus on the sounds they hear.
 When you stop playing, have them raise their hand when they no longer hear the lingering vibration.

-- Incorporate a hand mantra: The “peace begins with me” hand mantra helps to enhance focus.
+- The “peace begins with me” hand mantra helps to enhance focus.
 Using both hands, have your child touch their thumbs and index fingers together, saying “peace” as they do this.
 Have your child touch their thumbs and third fingers together, saying “begins“.
-Have your child touch their thumbs and fourth fingers together, saying “with“.
-Have your child touch their thumbs and little fingers together, saying “me“.
+Then, have your child touch their thumbs and fourth fingers together, saying “with“.
+Finally, have your child touch their thumbs and little fingers together, saying “me“.
 Repeat for one minute.